sriramss/docs-csm/002-LIVECD-CREATION.md

 4. Access to stash/bitbucket
 5. A CSM release tarball

+To begin these LiveCD creation steps, you must be logged in to an operating system that is running on the disk of ncn-m001.
+You should not be on the LiveCD running on the USB stick or other block device.

 ### Steps:

 > NOTE: These steps will be automated.
 CASM/MTL is automating this process  with the cray-site-init tool.